In the Name of Allah, Most Gracious, Most Merciful.

 In this fatwa:

-Highlighting this concept, the prominent Muslim scholar Sheikh `Atiyyah Saqr, former Head of Al-Azhar Fatwa Committee, states:
+Highlighting this concept, the prominent Muslim scholar Sheikh Atiyyah Saqr, the late Head of Al-Azhar Fatwa Committee, states:

 Fasting in Ramadan is obligatory as well as offering fast for fulfilling a vow, or as an expiation.
 As for other types of fasting, they are merely recommended.
-The Messenger of Allah (peace and blessings be upon him) encouraged people to offer voluntary fast in a hadith reported in the two sahihs (Authentic Collections) of both Al-Bukhari and Muslim.
+Prophet Muhammad (peace be upon him) encouraged people to offer voluntary fast in a hadith reported in the two sahihs (Authentic Collections) of both Al-Bukhari and Muslim.

 The hadith reads: “Indeed, anyone who fasts for one day for Allah’s Pleasure, Allah will keep his face away from the (Hell) fire for (a distance covered by a journey of) seventy years.”